Together, we saved 175 parks from being removed from the Alberta Parks system.

 Defend Alberta Parks was started to stop the closure and removal of 175 parks in 2020.
 The Alberta government walked back from their plan, but the threat to Alberta’s parks is not over.

-There are plans to update parks legislation in 2021.
+There are plans to update parks legislation in the future.
 If done with care, these sweeping changes can protect and preserve Alberta’s parks for decades.

 Now is the time for us to speak up for our parks!

 We defended our parks in 2020.
-Now let’s make sure they remain protected in 2021.
+Now let’s make sure they remain protected.

 Alberta government announces plan to close and remove parks

 The Alberta government announced a plan (“Optimizing Alberta Parks”) to close 20 parks and remove 164 from the Alberta Parks system.